 Clark County

-Economic challenges are evident in the poverty statistics, where 20.8% of the Black population lives below the poverty line, which is the highest among all ethnic groups.
-Conversely, the White community has the lowest poverty rate at 9.75%
+Now for the not-so-fun stats: poverty.
+A tough 20.8% of the Black population lives below the poverty line, the highest rate among all groups.
+Meanwhile, the White community clocks in at the lowest poverty rate with 9.75%

 Washoe County